nre-learning/nrelabs-curriculum/docs/index.rst

 and scripts necessary for running all of Antidote's components in the cloud.
 More information for spinning this up can be found in the :ref:`production <production>` guide.

-In fact, the reference runtime and use case for Antidote is :ref:`NRE Labs <nrelabs>` and Antidote is the project behind it.
+In fact, the reference runtime and use case for Antidote is :ref:`NRE Labs <contrib-curriculum>` and Antidote is the project behind it.
 NRE Labs is a free site and training service on the web sponsored by Juniper Networks, but anyone interested can run their own copy of Antidote.